Jesus Says

-"Jesus Says" is a song by the band Ash, released as the first single from their second album Nu-Clear Sounds in 1998, reaching number 15 in the UK singles chart.
-It was released as a single CD, a 7" vinyl, and as a cassette.
+"Jesus Says" is a song by the band Ash, released as the first single from their second album, Nu-Clear Sounds, in 1998, reaching number 15 in the UK singles chart.
+It was released as a single CD, a 7-inch vinyl, and as a cassette.
 "Jesus Says" was Ash's highest selling single until "Shining Light" in 2001.
-The 7" version came with a picture sleeve and the UK promo version came in a custom rice paper picture wallet.
+The 7-inch version came with a picture sleeve, and the UK promo version came in a custom rice paper picture wallet.

 The song also appears on the "Intergalactic Sonic 7″s" hits collection, and live versions can be found on the "Tokyo Blitz" DVD and the "Numbskull" EP.
 Additionally, a remix of the song was recorded as a B-side for the "Shining Light" single.
-The "Shining Light" remix was also released as a white label 12".
+The "Shining Light" remix was also released as a white label 12-inch.

 The song was remixed for American release by Butch Vig.
 The song featured in the soundtrack for the film Swimfan.